Background / Rationale:

 - If an Insider wishes to purchase Priority land when they are aware that such land is in a Natural Area, then this should be treated as a potential conflict of interest, as that insider may have confidential information that could affect the value of the land if it became public knowledge.

-- If NCC is entering into an arrangement to buy or sell land with an Insider, see below.
+- If NCC is entering into an arrangement to buy or sell land or acquire an interest in land, such as a Conservation agreement, with an Insider, see below.

-In cases requiring an urgent decision, or in other unusual cases, the Board of Directors has delegated the authority to approve potential conflict of interest situations to the Executive Committee.
-Further, the Board has delegated to the President authority to approve potential conflict of interest situations for transactions with a maximum annual value of $ 10,000.
+In cases involving Board members / volunteers requiring an urgent decision, or in other unusual cases, the Board of Directors has delegated the authority to approve potential conflict of interest situations to the Executive Committee.
 In cases where an issue is considered by the Executive Committee or the President, the issue must still be entered on the Conflicts of Interest log.

 Raising a potential conflict of interest: